tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development_c2.rst

 .. note::

-   If you end up in Void at some point due to an error use the `wizz <../command/wizz.html>`_ command to go to the Wizard Lounge, then update the room and then `goto <../command/goto.html>`_ to go back to the swamp room.
+   If you end up in Void at some point due to an error use the :doc:`wizz <../command/wizz>` command to go to the Wizard Lounge, then update the room and then :doc:`goto <../command/goto>` to go back to the swamp room.

 2.3 Adding details